Hiwonder-docs/ROS-Robot-Control-Board/source/docs/3_RosRobot_Controller_Program_Analysis.md

 Parameter 2: higher 8 bits of current servo position value, no default

-Description: Returned the angular position value need to be converted to the “signed short int” type of data, because the read angle may be negative
+Description: Returned the angular position value need to be converted to the "signed short int" type of data, because the read angle may be negative

 **11\.
 Command name: SERVO_OR_MOTOR_MODE_READ Command value:30 Length: 7**